bllanos/python-learning-exercises/arithmetic_game_web/README.md

 ### Install dependencies
 1. Run `poetry install` to install dependencies.

+   If the command fails, a possible workaround is to create and activate a new Python virtual environment, and then re-run the command.
+Run all future Poetry commands from inside the virtual environment.

 ## Operating instructions
 1. Launch the program from this directory with `poetry run main`.
 2. Navigate to the URL that gets output in the console, and follow the instructions shown on the webpage that appears.